oribraun/myWorkspace/projects/dynamic-labeling-room/README.md

 ];
 templateType = 1; // 1 for horizontal view, 2 for vertical view
-initDragBasedOnViewTextSize = false // this will check the view text size and auto drag to minimize screen view mainCssObj = {};
+initDragBasedOnViewTextSize = false // this will check the view text size and auto drag to minimize screen view enableHistory = false; // history will remember your last 100 steps so you will be able to revert using Ctrl Z mainCssObj = {};
 viewCssObj = {padding: '10px'};
 formCssObj = {padding: '0 10px'};